January 31st

 This is a beautiful story of God's creation and His way of balancing nature!

 But then, how can a forest get destroyed if the tiger is not there?
 Wouldn't all the other animals live happily, in peace and harmony?
 Well, if we hypothetically imagine a scenario where there is no tiger, then all the herbivorous animals would live fearlessly, produce offspring fearlessly, roam fearlessly, and eat fearlessly.
 There would be no consequences for any of their actions!
 They would reproduce in large numbers and consume the forest endlessly.
 Isn't that a scary scenario for the fate of the forest?
-Hence, the tiger protects the forest's well-being by keeping the herbivores in check.
+Hence, the tiger protects the forest's well-being by keeping their population in check.

 If we protect nature and the environment, then the environment protects us in turn.
-If we destroy God-given gifts for our selfish purposes, then we will be the ones who face the negative consequences.
-If we protect the law then the law will protect us.
+If we destroy God-given gifts for our selfish purposes, then we will be the ones to face the negative consequences.
+If we protect the law of nature then the law of nature will protect us.
 If we protect our fellow beings then our fellow beings will come to our protection.
 If we do good unto others, then we will receive the same in return.
 This can be extended to as many aspects as we can think of.
 The point is: 'Do unto others as you want others to do to you'.

 pada vigrahaH: